 Why Venice Winter?

-During my visits in the winter, I have more time to wander around in the almost empty streets, the houses, museums, churches, and grand canals.
+During my visits in the Winter, I have more time to wander around in the almost empty streets, houses, museums, churches, and grand canals.
 It's the time of the year when most Venice tourism has returned.
-Meaning, you have more time to explore, and you will see winter in Venice isn't bad at all!
+This means you have more time to explore, and you will see Winter in Venice is all right!
 Search which hotels are available during the Winter.

-In the coldest month's a fog is coming up from the water and is given an extra dimension.
-Experience the real beauty of Venice and get lost.
-But, what are the things to do during the winter period in Venice?
+In the coldest months, a fog comes up from the water and is given an extra dimension.
+Experience the natural beauty of Venice and get lost.
+But what are the things to do during the winter period in Venice?

 I will show you the...